ionic-team/stencil-site/docs/testing/stencil-testrunner/03-unit-testing.md

 :::note

-It is not supported to place Stencil class components within test files.
-If you need such a component for your test, we recommend to put this into an extra fixture file.
+Declaring Stencil class components directly within class files is not supported.
+If you need such a component for your tests, we recommend to put this into an extra fixture file.

 :::